SirHesti/hsguard/GUIDE.md

 ```
 and now hsguard continue the config from here.

-<a name="DAILY">After init some helps</a>
+<a name="DAILY">Daily Workshop</a>

 After all the hard work we need a script.
 Create a systemd-unit if you want.
-I am can do
+I can do
 this, but only a daily-call is need.
-Just use /etc/cron.daily and write a little script like:
+Just use /etc/cron.daily (systemd overrides
+crontab anyway) and write a little script:
 ```
 #!/bin/sh
 LOGDIR=/srv/admin/log